Costa–Hawkins Rental Housing Act: List of California cities

 Over the last fifty years, out of a total of 482 California cities, perhaps two-dozen have enacted rent control ordinances, or lesser laws.
 A city may later discontinue its rent control, e.g., Santa Rosa voted to repeal its new rent control law in 2017.

 This survey was completed circa October 2018.
 Since the severe economic consequences of the COVID-19 pandemic, city councils have adjusted to the changed circumstances.
 Especially, the State of California has established a temporary eviction moratorium.

 With rent-control ordinances

-Fifteen cities are currently listed as rent controlled by the State of California:
+Sixteen cities are currently listed as rent controlled by the State of California:

 These are: Alameda, Berkeley, Beverly Hills, East Palo Alto, Hayward, Los Angeles, Los Gatos, Mountain View, Oakland, Palm Springs, Richmond.
-San Francisco, San Jose, Santa Monica, and West Hollywood.
+San Francisco, San Jose, Santa Ana, Santa Monica, and West Hollywood.

 Sacramento adopted the Tenant Protection and Relief Act August 13, 2019.

 Additionally, Campbell (does not have rent control per se, but offers a mediation service), Fremont (rejected rent control in 2017), and Thousand Oaks (has limited rent control: mostly just for mobile home parks).